Project Sanguine: How ELF communication works

-Submarines are shielded by seawater from all ordinary radio signals, and therefore are cut off from communication with military command authorities while submerged.
-However radio waves of very low frequency can penetrate seawater; the lower the frequency the deeper in the ocean they can penetrate.
-Waves in the VLF range of 3 kHz to 30 kHz are able to penetrate to a depth of about 10 to 30 meters, and since WWII navies have used VLF transmitters to communicate with submarines.
-To receive VLF signals subs must rise to just under the surface or trail a shallow antenna buoy, making them vulnerable to detection by the enemy.
+Submarines are shielded by seawater from all ordinary radio signals and, therefore, are cut off from communication with military command authorities while submerged.
+However, radio waves of very low frequency can penetrate seawater; the lower the frequency, the deeper in the ocean they can penetrate.
+Waves in the VLF range of 3 kHz to 30 kHz can penetrate to a depth of about 10 to 30 meters, and since WWII navies have used VLF transmitters to communicate with submarines.
+To receive VLF signals, subs must rise to just under the surface or trail a shallow antenna buoy, making them vulnerable to detection by the enemy.

 Radio waves in the extremely low frequency (ELF) band of 30 to 300 Hz can penetrate to a depth of hundreds of meters, allowing them to communicate with submarines at their normal operating depth.
 The lower the frequency, the longer the wavelength of the radio waves, and transmitters require longer antenna structures to generate them.
 ELF transmitters use huge antennas called ground dipoles consisting of tens to hundreds of kilometers of overhead cables resembling ordinary power transmission lines.
 The transmission lines are grounded at the ends, and looping currents deep in the Earth form part of the antenna.
 Because even these huge antennas are much smaller than the ELF wavelengths, they are extremely inefficient; only a tiny fraction of the input power is radiated as ELF waves, with the rest dissipated as heat in antenna resistance.
 At their full input power of 2.6 MW, both US ELF transmitters working together only generated about 8 watts of ELF radiation.
-This weak signal was able to reach submarines over half the globe only because of the extremely low attenuation of ELF waves of 1–2 dB per 1000 kilometers.
+This weak signal reached submarines over half the globe only because of the extremely low attenuation of ELF waves of 1–2 dB per 1000 kilometers.
 ELF transmitters are most efficient when sited over certain low conductivity underground rock formations, which forces the currents to spread deeper through a larger volume of rock, forming a larger "antenna".
 The US system was located in Wisconsin and the Upper Peninsula of Michigan over the Laurentian Shield formation, for that reason.